bdeployteam/bdeploy/doc/retypeuser/setup/master.md

 bdeploy init --root=</path/to/root> --hostname=<hostname> --mode=STANDALONE --port=7701 --initUser=<username> --initPassword=<password>
 ```

+!!!info Note
+It is possible to append --logData=\<path\> to the init command to set an external directory that will be useable via variable expansion of `P:LOG_DATA`.
+See [Variable Expansions](/power/variable) for further details.
+!!!

 The `init` command will create the initial administrator user from the `--initUser` and `--initPassword` parameters.
 This user has full administrative privileges.
 You can use the `bdeploy login` command to authorize all other CLI commands for your user.

 !!!warning Warning